Google's CEO sought to keep the secret mode issue out of the spotlight, the proceedings allege | ExBulletin

 Google’s CEO sought to keep the secret mode issue out of the spotlight, the proceedings allege

-September 24 (Reuters)-Google’s CEO Sundar Pichai in 2019 warned that it would be problematic to describe the company’s secret browsing mode as “private,” but “in the limelight.
-I didn’t want the “bathing” feature, so I continued the course.
-Submission to a new court.
+(Reuters) Google CEO Sundar Pichai in 2019 warned that it would be problematic to describe a company’s secret browsing mode as private, but according to new court filings, he I didn’t want the feature in the spotlight, so I continued the course.

-Google spokesman Jos Castaeda told Reuters that the filing “misunderstands the characteristics of emails that refer to unrelated second-hand and third-party accounts.”
+Google spokesman Jos Castaeda told Reuters that the filing misrepresented emails referencing unrelated second-hand and third-party accounts.

-The privacy disclosure of the Alphabet Inc (GOOGL.O) unit has generated regulatory and legal scrutiny in recent years amid growing public interest in online surveillance.

 A user in June last year filed a lawsuit in which Google illegally tracked Internet usage while browsing incognito mode in a Chrome browser.
 Google said secret mode only prevents data from being stored on the user’s device, revealing that it is fighting a lawsuit.

-In a written update on court preparations submitted to the U.S. District Court on Thursday, user lawyers “hope to try to evict Pichai and Google’s chief marketing officer, Lorraine Touhill.
-There are. “
+In a written update on court preparations filed with the US District Court on Thursday, user lawyers said they expected to dismiss Pichai and Google chief marketing officer Lorraine Touhill.

-A lawyer quoting Google’s document said Pichai “a project promoted by Twohill that secrets should not be called” private “because they risk exacerbating known misconceptions about the protection provided by secret mode.
-Was notified in 2019 as part of. ” “”
+A lawyer citing Google’s documentation said Pichai was part of a project promoted by Twohill that Pichai should not be called private because it risked exacerbating known misconceptions about the protection provided by Secret Mode.
+Said that it was notified in 2019.

-“We are regularly discussing ways to improve privacy management built into our services,” Castaeda said.
+According to Castaeda, the team regularly discusses ways to improve the privacy management built into the service.
 Google lawyers said they opposed efforts to expel Pichai and Touhill.

-Last month, plaintiffs took testimony of Google’s vice president, Brian Rakowski, and described it as “the” father “in secret mode” in the filing.
-According to the plaintiff’s article, Google states that it can browse “privately” in secret mode, but testified that what users expect “may not match” reality.
+Last month, plaintiffs testified to Google’s vice president, Brian Rakowski, saying he was submitted as the father of Secret Mode.
+According to the plaintiff’s article, Google states that it can browse personally in secret mode, but testified that what users expect may not match reality.

-Google’s lawyer declined to summarize, writing that Rakowski said terms such as “private,” “anonymous,” and “invisible” were “very useful in explaining secret mode” in the proper context.
+Google’s lawyer refused to summarize, and Rakowski also wrote that terms such as private, anonymous, and invisible in the right context could be very helpful in explaining the secret.

 |